-The Business Continuity Plan has been made available to the GAA, and was last reviewed in February 2022.
-The administration operations continued effectively without significant disruption throughout the Covid-19 pandemic and the move to home working, thereby demonstrating the effectiveness of the plan.
+The Business Continuity Plan has been made available to the GAA, and was last reviewed in May 2022.
+Testing of the Business Continuity Plan was carried out in November 2022 and is set to be reviewed on a quarterly basis.